flatpickles/sketchbook-legacy/README.md

     -   Crossfade when switching sketches
     -   Export a sub-section of the canvas (smaller renders)
     -   When sharing a link to a WIP sketch with WIP disabled, it works as expected until another sketch is selected, then the WIP sketch disappears in the left panel.
 Ideally this would only happen on page reload, for consistency.
+    -   Try using Vulf Mono - maybe it'd add a little vibe.
+It's also not as compact, TBD.

 ## Workflow / project wishlist

+-   No defaults?
+Just presets - param default values are optional, first preset used otherwise
 -   Preset values etc
     -   Easily create defaults from an export
     -   Update presets when params are updated?